 - Vehicles arriving after midday may not be judged and may be ineligible.

-- As entrants of the Concours or Preservation Class, your vehicle must be presented in a suitable condition for competition.
+- As an entrant of the Preservation Class, your vehicle must be presented in a suitable condition for competition.

 - If you decide to withdraw from being judged for any reason, please advise the Director of Judges as soon as possible to avoid any confusion on the day.